 High visibility and sustainable items are great because people tend to keep them around.
 In fact, 51% of Millennials have kept promo products for more than 5 years – that’s 5 years of practically free advertisement, and built-in brand loyalty!

 - Sweatshirts and hoodies: This is a popular choice, as everyone loves repping something on a sweatshirt.
 Think of how popular alumni and sports team hoodies are.
 Depending on your brand, you can have the same effect.
-For a B2B referral, you can even send a dual logo gift – make them want to stay partners!
+For a B2B referral program, you can even send a dual logo gift – make them want to stay partners!

 - Fleece zipper jackets: A zip-up jacket is practical and useful.
 Plus, these are a little more swanky (in a good way) than other branded clothing items.